Domestic Violence Lwayers in Las Vegas

 It is important to understand that the definition for domestic violence in Nevada is very specific.
 In our experience, many people do not realize that throwing a picture frame or breaking a cellular telephone in certain circumstance is domestic violence.
 Not only could these types of actions result in someone seeking a Temporary Protection Order, but these types of actions could also result in arrest and prosecution.
 We recommend, if you are in a heated situation, it is best to remove yourself from the situation in a fast and safe manner.
 If you are in immediate danger, contact the police and seek assistance.

 The attorneys of Roberts Stoffel Family Law Group have helped Las Vegas domestic violence victims, Henderson domestic violence victims and North Las Vegas domestic violence victims.
 In fact, in 2006 Attorney Jason Stoffel was awarded the Louis P. Weiner Award for providing assistance to victims of domestic violence in Clark County, Nevada.
 Our attorneys have fought for victims at Las Vegas temporary protection order hearings and have successfully won on behalf of victims, both men and women.
+We are more than just Las Vegas divorce attorneys, we are here for every family law matter!

 False Allegations of Domestic Violence